-- We prepare our pupils for life in a diverse society and ensure that there are activities across the curriculum which promote the spiritual, moral, social and cultural development of all pupils. - We teach about difference and diversity and the impact of stereotyping prejudice and discrimination through PSCHE, Religious Education and across the curriculum. - We use materials and resources that reflect the diversity of the school, population and local community in terms of race, gender, ethnicity and disability, avoiding stereotyping. - We promote a whole school ethos and values that challenge prejudice-based discriminatory language, attitudes and behaviour. - Our Mission Statement, "A Christ-centred school with a child-centred curriculum" and our Vision, "A school where all children experience a diverse range of learning opportunities facilitated by enthusiastic staff who recognize and encourage the potential in every learner and who ensure that all children develop into confident, responsible and successful members of their community based on shared Christian values", are displayed prominently around the school and children are regularly reminded of them in assemblies. - We provide opportunities for pupils to appreciate their own culture and celebrate the diversity of other cultures. - We include the contribution of different cultures to world history and promote positive images of people, places and events from around the world.
+- We prepare our pupils for life in a diverse society and ensure that there are activities across the curriculum which promote the spiritual, moral, social and cultural development of all pupils. - We teach about difference and diversity and the impact of stereotyping prejudice and discrimination through PSCHE, Religious Education and across the curriculum. - We use materials and resources that reflect the diversity of the school, population and local community in terms of race, gender, ethnicity and disability, avoiding stereotyping. - We promote a whole school ethos and values that challenge prejudice-based discriminatory language, attitudes and behaviour.

+Our Mission Statement, "A Christ-centred school with a child-centred curriculum where wisdom and love guide and influence learning and teaching for our whole community.
+We treasure each child and enable them to flourish, using their God-given potential, establishing a secure foundation for them to thrive in a rapidly changing world", and our Vision, "A school where all children experience a diverse range of learning opportunities facilitated by enthusiastic staff who recognize and encourage the potential in every learner and who ensure that all children develop into confident, responsible and successful members of their community based on shared Christian values", are displayed prominently around the school and children are regularly reminded of them in assemblies.

-- We provide opportunities for pupils to listen to a range of opinions and empathise with different experiences and opinions. - We promote positive messages about equality and diversity through displays, assemblies, visitors and whole school events. - We encourage all parents to attend Parent Consultation evenings and offer different times and days of the week in an attempt to suit everyone. - We provide a welcoming environment and all pupils, parents and visitors to the school are greeted in a friendly, respectful manner. - We communicate with parents using a range of media to meet the needs of different groups.
-For example messages may be sent via the school website, via text messaging or voicemail.
-Paper copies are also used and staff are aware of those parents who may require some documents to be read to them. - At the end of each day all teachers lead their classes onto the front playground where they are met by parents.
-In this way teachers make themselves readily approachable to all parents. - We carry out an annual staff, pupil and parental survey, the results of which are carefully analysed and acted upon. - We hold regular informal 'Tea & Chat' meetings to which all parents are invited. - All parents are encouraged to come into school in a voluntary capacity.
-They are all welcomed regardless of their age, race, gender, ethnicity or disability. - We encourage children to take part in community events such as the Pulborough Spring Flower Show, Led By a Star, the Billingshurst Annual Garden Competition and the Pulborough Harvest Fayre. - We encourage children to play an active role in the community.
+- We provide opportunities for pupils to appreciate their own culture and celebrate the diversity of other cultures. - We include the contribution of different cultures to world history and promote positive images of people, places and events from around the world. - We provide opportunities for pupils to listen to a range of opinions and empathise with different experiences and opinions. - We promote positive messages about equality and diversity through displays, assemblies, visitors and whole school events. - We encourage all parents to attend Parent Consultation evenings and offer different times and days of the week in an attempt to suit everyone. - We provide a welcoming environment and all pupils, parents and visitors to the school are greeted in a friendly, respectful manner. - We communicate with parents using a range of media to meet the needs of different groups; for example, messages may be sent via the school website, via text messaging or voicemail.
+Paper copies are also used and staff are aware of those parents who may require some documents to be read to them. - At the end of each day, all teachers lead their classes onto the front playground where they are met by parents.
+In this way, teachers make themselves readily approachable to all parents. - We carry out an annual staff, pupil and parental survey, the results of which are carefully analysed and acted upon. - We hold regular informal 'Tea & Chat' meetings to which all parents are invited. - All parents are encouraged to come into school in a voluntary capacity.
+They are all welcomed regardless of their age, race, gender, ethnicity or disability.

+- We encourage children to take part in community events such as the Pulborough Spring Flower Show, Led By a Star, the Billingshurst Annual Garden Competition and the Pulborough Harvest Fayre. - We encourage children to play an active role in the community.
 For example, children from the school choir go out to sing at local residential care homes and supermarkets.